Stockholm School of Economics

 The Stockholm School of Economics (SSE; Handelshögskolan i Stockholm, HHS) is a private business school located in city district Vasastaden in the central part of Stockholm, Sweden.
 SSE offers BSc, MSc and MBA programs, along with PhD- and Executive education programs.

-SSE's Master program in Finance is ranked no. 18 worldwide as of 2018.
-The Masters in Management program is ranked no. 7 worldwide by the Financial Times.
-QS ranked SSE no.26 among universities in the field of economics worldwide in 2012.
-The school is the only privately funded university in Sweden.

 SSE is accredited by EQUIS and is a member of CEMS.
 SSE has founded sister organizations: SSE Riga in Riga, Latvia, and SSE Russia in St Petersburg and Moscow, Russia.
 It also operates the European Institute of Japanese Studies (Japanese, kanji: 欧州日本研究所, Japanese, romaji: Ōshū Nihon kenkyūjo), a research institute in Tokyo, Japan.